gamemanual0/gm0/source/docs/appendix/glossary.rst

             :alt: A tilerunner drivetrain

     Torsional Rigidity
         Torsional rigidity refers to how difficult it is to twist an object due to an applied torque.
-        This mainly refers to :term:`extrusion`,
-        as it is easier to twist extrusion than :term:`channel` or an angle piece, for example.
+This mainly refers to :term:`extrusion <Extrusion>`, as it is easier to twist extrusion than :term:`channel <Channel>` or an angle piece, for example.
 Torsional rigidity has consequences particularly in building drivetrains, as the drivetrain is the last mechanism on your robot that should flex or bend when weight or force is applied to it.

     Traction wheel
         A traction or grip wheel is a wheel designed for maximum grip.
 It has an outer ring